javanhut/Vem/docs/navigation.md

 ## Pane Navigation

-ProjectVem supports Vim-like split pane navigation with keyboard shortcuts to quickly jump between the file tree explorer and the text editor.
+Vem supports Vim-like split pane navigation with keyboard shortcuts to quickly jump between the file tree explorer and the text editor.

 ### Key Bindings